Kids & Family Resources

 The Safe Rider Citations Program, began June 2021.
 Between emergency calls, Police Officers and Firefighters seek to identify kids who are riding bikes, scooters, skateboards, or roller skates, and wearing helmets.
 Kids seen safely riding will be presented with a coupon for a free frozen yogurt treat from Avalanche Delite in Enumclaw.
 Police Officers and Firefighters will also be able to offer safety tips to parents and children that need help adjusting their helmet for a better fit.
 For children that do not have a helmet, information can be provided to parents on how to obtain a free helmet, locally.

 The second part of the program is the Plateau Free Helmet Campaign.
-It was developed to provide free helmets to all children who need one, living on the Plateau.
+It was developed by Plateau Kids Network to provide free helmets to all children who need one, living on the Plateau.
 Free helmets are available to Plateau residents at the Rainier Foothills Wellness Foundation (1675 Cole Street-Enumclaw) Monday-Friday 9am-3pm.
 Parents must accompany their child to receive a helmet.

 Both the Safe Rider Citation Program and the Plateau Free Helmet Campaign are funded by community donations.
 New helmet donations are currently accepted at Enumclaw Fire Department, Enumclaw Police Department and Rainier Foothills Wellness Foundation.
-Monetary donations are accepted in-person Wednesdays & Thursdays 9am-4:30pm or by mail at the City of Enumclaw-Parks Department (1309 Myrtle Ave-Enumclaw) or by calling 360-825-3594.
+All donated helmets must be new and CPSC or ASTM certified.
+Monetary donations are accepted through Plateau Kids Network’s website at plateaukidsnetwork.com/contact/donate or by mail to:

 Accidental injuries are the leading cause of death for children under age 14.
 As parents, it can be overwhelming to decide where and when to start the learning process with children to teach them to be safe in this world.
 It probably seems like there are a million different topics to teach them what to do and not to do.